 Investigating planning breaches

-We investigate and action all types of alleged breaches of planning control in accordance with our published Planning Enforcement Plan (PDF 358.3KB) .
+We investigate and action all types of alleged breaches of planning control in accordance with our published Planning Enforcement Plan (PDF 680.6KB) .

-- determine if a breach of planning control has taken place.
-In most cases an enforcement officer will visit the site.
-Officers have the power to gain entry to premises.
+- determine if a breach of planning control has taken place (in most cases, an enforcement officer will visit the site and has the power to gain entry to premises)

-- take a corporate approach to enforcement and during an investigation planning enforcement officers may liaise with other sections such as environmental health to ensure all contraventions are dealt with.
+- take a corporate approach to enforcement and during an investigation; planning enforcement officers may liaise with other sections, such as environmental health, to ensure all contraventions are dealt with

 If your development is unauthorised you have the right to make a retrospective planning application.
 Enforcement action is discretionary and if the breach is not causing harm, it is possible a retrospective planning application will be invited.
 However, we will take formal action if the development is considered totally unacceptable.